 Looking for how to grade writing assignments?
 I’ll give the best advice I have!

 By the end of the school year (or maybe in October?
 I don’t know), grading student work has taken its toll.
 Working and conferencing with secondary writers takes time and energy.
 Differentiating and scaffolding the writing process requires planning and prepping.
 I honestly enjoy writing with my students.
-I feel differently about grading papers.
+I feel differently about grading papers or writing tests.

 First, I stress over feedback.
 I never want to squash writers; I want to encourage them along.
 Many of my high schoolers will attend college in a few years, and I know the frequency and speed they’ll need to crank out papers.
 Part of my job is to prepare them.